EldinTiro/CinemaTicketBooking/README.md

 ```

 Update the database with already generated migrations using the .NET CLI command:
-Note: By updating db some initial data will be seeded as well

 ```bash
 dotnet ef database update
 ```

+By updating db some initial data will be seeded as well

 To run the application using .NET CLI, run the command:
 ```bash